Joint Message from Nantucket Airport Commission, Board of Health and Select Board - (July 29, 2020)

 - The Sewer Department also has an extensive monthly, quarterly and annually testing set (required MassDEP permit testing) for Volatile Organic Compounds of wells, Effluents etc. for both plants.

-- The Sewer Department assisst other Departments to include NR sampling as needed such as sampling for types of paint or other chemical around the island.
+- The Sewer Department assists other Departments to include NR sampling as needed such as sampling for types of paint or other chemical around the island.

-MassDEP explains the complexity of sample collections for PFAS testing in this video.
+MassDEP explains the complexity and sensitivity of sample collections for PFAS testing in this video.

 - CDC PFAS Fact Sheet